With cheap manual lenses from China and Korea growing in popularity, many people are wondering if they are worth it, or which to buy.

 Fujifilm > Rokinon > Kamlan > 7Artisans

-Kamlan above the 7Artisans here because CA won’t be an issue and the Kamlan has a touch more pop and sort of magic than the 7Artisans.
+Kamlan is above the 7Artisans here because CA won’t be an issue and the Kamlan has a touch more pop and sort of magic than the 7Artisans.
 The Kamlan just renders a little prettier, but the 7Artisans renders a better technical image.

 Micro Four Thirds